How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 FAQs

 Q-1.
-Can we fix MDF files with this SQL Log explorer tool?
+Can we fix MDF files with this SQL Log Analyzer tool?

-Ans: No, this software only works for the log files.
+Ans: No, this software only works for the rebuild log file SQL Server & its analysis.
 However, users can trust the SQL Database Recovery Tool to fix MDF & NDF issues.

 Q-2.
 Is Repair_Allow_Data_Loss command helpful to rebuild log file records?